By Lawrence Haywood, Aug 3, 2024

 Kayaking in Halong Bay

 Paddling around the peaches at Ba Trai Dao (Three Peach Island) will certainly be an awe-inspiring activity.
-As will paddling around Tra Bau, a very quiet area where large kite birds fly solitarily above and mountains slope high out of the waters in diligent silence.
-On a 3 day, 2-night tour of Lan Ha Bay, the second day will be spent at Viet Hai Village on Cat Ba Island, an antique community living close to waters that provide excellent kayaking opportunities and the chance to get right up to the limestone walls around.
+As well as paddling around Tra Bau, a very quiet area where large kite birds fly solitarily above and mountains slope high out of the waters in diligent silence.
+On a 3-day, 2-night tour of Lan Ha Bay, the second day will be spent at Viet Hai Village on Cat Ba Island, an antique community living close to waters that provide excellent kayaking opportunities and the chance to get right up to the limestone walls around.

 Kayaking in Lan Ha Bay

-The unremitting flow of tourists into Halong Bay is well-known, and potential visitors often face the dilemma of Halong Bay or Lan Ha Bay in order to find the most peace on a cruise.
+The unremitting flow of tourists into Halong Bay is well-known, and potential visitors often face the dilemma of Halong Bay or Lan Ha Bay to find the most peace on a cruise.

 Tourists in Sung Sot Cave